tylerqblack/CSE472/README.md

 5. Final result is about 99% accuracy.

 ## Papers
-1. An enhanced graph‑based semi‑supervised learning algorithm to detect fake users on Twitter (uploaded in github)
+1. An enhanced graph‑based semi‑supervised learning algorithm to detect fake users on Twitter
-2. THE ART OF SOCIAL BOTS: A REVIEW AND A REFINED TAXONOMY (uploaded in github)
+2. THE ART OF SOCIAL BOTS: A REVIEW AND A REFINED TAXONOMY
 3. LOBO – Evaluation of Generalization Deficiencies in Twitter Bot Classifiers : https://arxiv.org/abs/1809.09684
 4. Better Safe Than Sorry: an Adversarial Approach to improve Social Bot Detection : https://arxiv.org/abs/1904.05132
 5. Using Improved Conditional Generative Adversarial Networks to Detect Social Bots on Twitter : https://ieeexplore.ieee.org/document/9006873